McGarrah Technical Blog

 Initially, my release process looked like this nightmare checklist:

 This 13-step process was error-prone, time-consuming, and frankly demoralizing.
 I needed automation.
-This was something I already learned in my work writing a Python Library earlier this year.
+This was something I already learned in my work writing a Python Library the previous year.

 The Infrastructure Challenge